DohBae/LHL-Midterm-/README.md

 For logged-in users only -- the nav bar will direct you to a customized My Quizzes page which compiles all quizzes created by the signed-in user.
 You can also visit the My Results page which compiles all the quizzes taken by the signed-in user, including repeated attempts at the same quiz.
 This way, logged-in users can track their progress.

 ## Known Bugs

+### Skipping Questions
 Currently, the results calculation does not include unanswered questions in the total question calculation, so cheeky quiz-takes could just not answer any question they weren't sure about and while that wouldn't be included in their correct answers, rendering a potentially-incorrect answer inconsquential to the total.

+### No Max or Min Correct Answers
+Currently, taking a quiz only lets you select one response per question.
+BUT, there is no requirement for how many of the responses must be labelled as correct in the database.
+So, it is possible for a question to have all four answers labelled as correct (easy quiz! yay!).
+It is thus also possible that a question could arise with no correct answers at all (impossible quiz! ^*&%#@!).

 ## Future Development